mlarocca/jsgraphs/readme/tutorial.md

 And likewise, edges also have an `id` field, that uniquely identify them in a graph: in simple graphs (like the ones implemented in classes `Graph` and `UndirectedGraph`), there can be at most a single edge between two vertices, so an edge's ID is based on the IDs of its source and destination, and can uniquely identify an edge _within a graph_.

-Note that two edges detached from any graph, or belonging to two different graphs, could be different while having the same ID (because, for instance, they have a different label or weight), but this is not possible within any individual graph.
+Notice that two edges detached from any graph, or belonging to two different graphs, could be different while having the same ID (because, for instance, they have a different label or weight), but this is not possible within any individual graph.

-### Creating Edges
+### **Create an Edge**

 You can add an existing edge to a graph with method `addEdge`, or equivalently (and perhaps more easily), you can create the new edge directly through an instance of `graph`: